 I’ve spent the last 8 years as a volunteer youth soccer coach with varying degrees of success (and by success I mean growth and development of the players I coached, not results or trophies won), and have recently decided the time is right to hang up the whistle.
 I started coaching for my son, and along the way have met some amazing people and made good friends, but my son has moved on and has an amazing coach.
 It’s a world that no longer needs me, and my focus now is on gaining as much knowledge and experience as possible in the realm of social identity, and how sport can help kids with disorders.
 It is my goal to help families with children struggling with identity issues due to a disorder to find identity in something positive, and not be defined by their disorder.
 Sport helped my son find his identity outside of Tourette Syndrome and I am confident sport can help others.

 Things I like:

-TV: Sherlock, The Young Ones, Blackadder, Historical fiction as long as it is either completely fabricated or somewhat close to reality.
+TV: Sherlock, The Young Ones, Blackadder, Red Dwarf, The IT Crowd, dark dramas like Hinterland, Shetland, The Killing etc, and historical fiction as long as it is either complete fiction or somewhat close to history.

-Books: Sherlock Holmes, Wuthering Heights, and anything by Tolkien and CS Lewis.
+Books: Sherlock Holmes, Wuthering Heights, The Secret Footballer, Mental Mastery, and anything by Tolkien and CS Lewis.